Last reviewed: January 29, 2021

 Risk factors

-Factors with the highest associated risk of ectopic pregnancy in pregnant women are:
+Factors with the highest associated risk of ectopic pregnancy in a pregnant person are:

 Risk factor | Risk of ectopic in the current pregnancy |